Roulette Green Payout: Betting on the Unexpected

 Impact on House Edge

-As you can see in the table above, the extra pocket on the American wheel (the double zero) changes the House Advantage from 2.70% on the European wheel, to 5.26% on the American wheel.
+As you can see in the table above, the extra pocket on the American wheel (the double zero) changes the House Advantage from 2.70% on the European wheel to 5.26%

-And then if you factor in the ‘En Prison’ or ‘La Partage’ rules, it makes far more sense to play on a European wheel, with either the En Prison or La Partage rule in effect.
+And then if you factor in the ‘En Prison’ or ‘La Partage’ rules, it makes far more sense to play on a European wheel, with either of them in effect.

 Player Preference